monikastrah/431-2020/labs/lab05/lab05.md

 # Question 7.
 (15 points)

-Produce and interpret an appropriate confidence interval for a relevant population **mean** that addresses the key question from the study, following the requirements of the principal investigator.
+Produce an appropriate confidence interval for a relevant population **mean** that addresses the key question from the study, following the requirements of the principal investigator.
 Be sure to show and describe the R code that led to your selected confidence interval, and describe how your responses to prior Questions led you to select this approach.

 # Question 8.
 (15 points)

 Interpret your confidence interval from Question 7 in the context of the request by the project’s principal investigator using complete English sentences.

+## (NEW\!)
+Note on Questions 7 and 8

+Dr. Love adjusted the prompt in Question 7 to remove the phrase “and interpret” on 2020-10-17, so as to clarify what you need to do.
+Question 7 is meant to require you to (a) build the CI and (b) motivate your choice as to why you built the CI using the tool you selected.
+Question 8 is meant to require you to put that CI into the context of the problem you’re studying and the PI’s request.

 # Grading